ARMmbed/mbed-cli/README.md

 ### Updating to an upstream version

 Before updating a program or a library, it's good to know the names of the stable releases, usually marked with a tag using a common format, such as `1.2`, `v1.0.1`, `r5.6`, `mbed-os-5.6` and so on.

 You can find stable release versions of a program or a library using the `mbed releases` command:

 ```
 $ cd mbed-os
 $ mbed releases
-mbed-os (#182bbd51bc8d, tags:latest, mbed-os-5.6.5)
+mbed-os (#182bbd51bc8d, tags: latest, mbed-os-5.6.5)
   ...
   * mbed-os-5.6.0
   * mbed-os-5.6.1